 3. Always Write For Your Readers

 As important as SEO is for a site, readers should always take priority.
-Again, this may sound obvious, but it can be easy to fall into the trap of just writing content purely aimed for search engines.
+This Mark’s blog says that it can be easy to fall into the trap of just writing content purely aimed for search engines.
 That may help attract traffic to a site, but you want them to stay when they get there.

 Search engines have gotten a lot better at spotting the fake sites who are only interested in manipulating their traffic.
 They wised up to them and now heavily penalize sites that abuse this practice.
 Instead, it is much more beneficial to write quality content for your readers and attract traffic that way.
 That doesn’t mean you can’t use SEO techniques, just not to overuse them and spam keywords just for the sake of it.